 Similarly, while general English may be described as being informal and subjective in nature, academic English is traditionally more formal and objective – preferring scientific methods of persuading the reader, such as by offering reasoning, deduction, evidence and analysis.
 Academic language is therefore intended to be as precise, unambiguous and concise as possible, so that important information can be transmitted from the writer or speaker to their audience with as little opportunity for misinterpretation as possible.

-As will be explored in considerable detail in Lessons 2 and 3, there are a number of language structures and techniques that can be both utilised and avoided by students to improve the appropriacy of their language.
+As will be explored in considerable detail in Chapters 2 and 3, there are a number of language structures and techniques that can be both utilised and avoided by students to improve the appropriacy of their language.
 To begin recognising these forms, we’ve listed examples of both academic and unacademic language below: